Melroysalins/Sudoku-solver/README.md

 # Install Dependencies: Ensure you have Node.js installed.
 Then, run:
 npm install
-Run the Development Server: Start the Next.js development server:

 # Run the Development Server: Start the Next.js development server:

 npm run dev
-Access the WebApp: Open your browser and go to:

 # Access the WebApp: Open your browser and go to:\

 http://localhost:3000
-Build for Production: To build the project for production:

 # Build for Production: To build the project for production:

 npm run build
-Run in Production: Start the production server:

 # Usage Instructions